onwardplatforms/agent-runtime-poc/ragapi/README.md

 1. Create a new file in `ragapi/embedding/providers/` (e.g., `my_provider.py`)
 2. Implement a class that extends the `EmbeddingModel` abstract base class
 3. Update the `get_embedding_model` function in `ragapi/embedding/models.py` to support your provider
 4. Update the configuration in `ragapi/config.py` to include settings for your provider

+### Adding New Chunking Strategies

+To add a new chunking strategy:

+1. Create a new class that extends the `ChunkingStrategy` abstract base class
+2. Implement the `split_text` method to define your chunking logic
+3. Update the `TextChunker` class to support your strategy
+4. Add configuration options to `ragapi/config.py` as needed